p2xai/gronka/_posts/2025-11-29-clean-slate-reset.md

 ## why did we do this?

-look, we could give you some corporate-speak about "infrastructure improvements" or "storage optimization" or "data migration," but let's be real here.

-the truth is we wanted a fresh start. maybe there was some technical debt. maybe storage costs were getting out of hand. maybe we just felt like it. the point is, we hit the reset button and here we are.

-**the official (and slightly more legitimate) reasons:**
+we performed this reset for several reasons:

-1. **storage costs** - r2 storage was accumulating files and costs were creeping up. starting fresh gives us a clean baseline.
+1. **storage costs** - r2 storage was accumulating files and costs were increasing. starting fresh provides a clean baseline.

 2. **database optimization** - the database had grown over time with various schema changes and migrations. a clean reset ensures we're working with the latest schema from the start.

-3. **testing infrastructure** - we needed to test the new clean slate reset script we just built. what better way to test it than to actually use it?
+3. **testing infrastructure** - we needed to test the new clean slate reset script. this provided an opportunity to validate the process.

 4. **fresh metrics** - starting from zero gives us clean metrics and usage statistics going forward.

-5. **because we can** - sometimes you just need to nuke everything and start over. this is one of those times.

 ## what this means for you

-if you had gifs or media stored through gronka, they're gone. sorry about that. we don't have backups (because that would defeat the purpose of a clean slate, wouldn't it?).
+if you had gifs or media stored through gronka, they're gone. we don't have backups.

 **going forward:**